robotevan/LinuxAudioEQ/audio_eq/README.md

 ## About

-This is the official Wails Svelte-TS template.
+This is the official Wails Svelte template.

 ## Live Development